mstksg/inCode/copy/entries/huffman-1.md

 ~~~

 Congrats, we built a Huffman encoding tree!
 Notice that the most commonly
-used letter (`'l'`, occuring 3 times) is only at depth 2, while the others are
+used letter (`'l'`, occuring 3 times) is only at depth 2 (and is most
-at depths 2 and 3.
+accessible), while the others are at depths 3 and 4.

 Next steps
 ----------